 Barren County Nursing and Rehabilitation is an average-sized nursing home located in Glasgow, Kentucky.
-This nursing home was awarded an overall grade of B, which is favorable grade.
-This facility definitely has plenty going for it.
-This place's impressive report card was highlighted by its inspection reports, which is addressed in the next paragraph.
+This nursing home was awarded an overall grade of C, which is a respectable grade.
+This facility seems to have a few things working in its favor.
+One of the best aspects of this nursing home's report card is its exemplary inspection rating, which we will address in the next section.

 Barren County Nursing and Rehabilitation